-The most challenging thing is to shoot in such low temperatures (-10 deg in this case) Not many dare to go out of the warm tents.
+The most challenging thing is to shoot in such low temperatures (-10 deg in this case) Not many dares to go out of the warm tents.
 This is one single reason why people don’t get this picture.

 The first thing of critical importance is the composition.
 I generally shoot at extremely high ISO and a shutter speed of 1s to get the right composition (shooting at 30s will waste a lot of time, as we run out of patience and we can’t stay out for long).
-Then after finalising the composition, I chose these settings.
+Then after finalizing the composition, I chose these settings.

-30s is good enough to get a good exposure and still not get the star trails (to keep the shape of the Milky Way intact).
+30s is good enough to get good exposure and still not get the star trails (to keep the shape of the Milky Way intact).
 F3.5 was used to allow enough light to come in.
 And then varying the ISO to get the correct exposure (in this case its ISO 12800).

-Focussing – Manual Focus only
+Focusing – Manual Focus only

-Processing done in Adobe Lightroom –
+Processing was done in Adobe Lightroom

-Increased the contrast, clarity and saturation.
+Increased contrast, clarity, and saturation.